Amazon appears to have enough votes to block union effort - WTMJ

 Amazon did not respond to a request for comment.

-Workers in Bessemer approached the RWDSU last summer about organizing and the momentum had been building ever since.
-The union push was thrust into the national spotlight, attracting the attention of professional athletes, Hollywood stars and high-profile elected officials, including President Joe Biden.

-During the voting process, workers were flooded with messages from Amazon and the union.
+Both sides had launched a spirited campaign to win over workers.
 Amazon hung anti-union signs throughout the warehouse, including inside bathroom stalls.
-It held mandatory meetings to convince workers why the union was a bad idea and also argued that it already offered more than twice the minimum wage in Alabama plus benefits without paying union dues.
+It held mandatory meetings to convince workers why the union was a bad idea and also argued that it already offered more than twice the minimum wage in Alabama plus benefits without workers having to pay union dues.

-Union organizers, meanwhile, stood outside the warehouse gates trying to talk to people driving in and out of work.
-It also had volunteers call all of the nearly 6,000 workers, promising a union will lead to better working conditions, better pay and more respect.
+Meanwhile, union organizers stood outside the warehouse gates trying to talk to people driving in and out of work.
+They also had volunteers call all of the nearly 6,000 workers, promising a union will lead to better working conditions, better pay and more respect.

-Mark Cohen, director of retail studies at Columbia University Business School, says that Amazon’s warehouses are “juicy targets of opportunity” for unions because they can be organized one at a time.
-The company employs more than 950,000 full- and part-time workers in the U.S. and nearly 1.3 million worldwide.
-Moreover, the status of Amazon’s founder Jeff Bezos as the richest man in the world makes him easy to vilify, especially when his company enjoyed record profits last year that climbed 84% to $21 billion.

-Cohen, who used to be an executive at Sears Canada, called retail a “rough and tough” industry, adding that “Bezos has built a high performance-based culture with expectations of performance and productivity at every level down to the shop floor.
-If that’s not your gig, don’t go work for them.”
+The vote itself has garnered national attention, with professional athletes, Hollywood stars and even President Joe Biden weighing in on the side of the union.

+But Bessemer was always seen as a long shot since it pitted the country’s second-largest employer against warehouse workers in a state where laws don’t favor unions.
+It is only the second time in Amazon’s 26-year history that an organizing effort from within the company had come to a vote.
+The last time, in 2014, a small group of mechanics at an Amazon warehouse in Delaware voted against unionization.

 Richard Bensinger, a former organizing director for the A.F.L.-C.I.O. and the United Automobile Workers, noted the large number of workers who didn’t vote in Bessemer: “To me, that’s all about the paralysis, the fear.
 They don’t want to be supportive of the company but they are afraid to stand up for the union.”